Goldbergs: 1980's Concessions and Expansion

+1990 Rebrand and Closure

+After a disappointing 1989 Christmas festive trading period and several years of overexpansion, Goldberg tried to rebrand and consolidate.
+Several Goldberg department stores were closed, many of the Wrygges and Wrygges Man units were rebranded as 'News', which was a last ditch attempt to save the clothing concessions in collaboration with Jeff Banks.
+There was also a relaunch of Wrygges in London Oxford Street and Glasgow Union Street as 'ing', an innovative clothing store to appeal to a new generation of shoppers.

+By summer 1990 Goldberg had fallen into administration and all units closed.
+The Ted Baker and schuh | Clothing for Feet brands were saved by their respective founders and relaunched later in 1990.

 Innovations in EPoS

 In the mid-1970s the company became the first retailer in Europe to introduce a comprehensive electronic point of sale (EPoS) system (an IBM system that was in place until 1987).
 Until that time all sales transactions were recorded in day-books, an operation which involved having 500 bookkeepers.
 Not only was the process costly in terms of people employed, it also created large queues in the stores.

 A visit to the US by some of the senior executives included discussions with Nat Solomon of the National Retailers Merchant Association.
 This visit was seen to be a critical one in that the company was seeking a survival strategy due to the increasing costs of the cash-taking system and declining profits.

 Solomon's advice was to wait for IBM to develop a system.
 Other companies offering cash-taking equipment included Singer.
 However, Singer's system was an electro-mechanical one while IBM were developing a computerized one.
 IBM were instrumental in defining the needs of the Goldbergs business and the successful installation enabled IBM to enter the European market.
 At a stroke Goldbergs' labour costs went down and queues in the stores disappeared.